Skip to content

 • Jurisdiction: Main travel destination and duration of stay as decision criteria

-• Emergency plan: Emergency numbers readily available, document copies saved separately
+• Emergency Plan: Emergency numbers at hand, document copies stored separately

 FAQ